and rightdoing there is a field.

 When the soul lies down in that grass

 the world is too full to talk about.”

 Looking closely, I suppose there is a last time for everything as well.
 Each unique moment arises and passes away within the flow of eternity quite distinctly, so quickly that we can't actually grasp it at all no matter how hard we try.

-Yet, it seems that most of the people I meet can still relate to the experience of "perfect moments."
-Our awareness operating a a deeper and more fundamental level.
-At a certain point, standing (or sitting or walking or laying down) in the midst of those moments there was a deep sense that we are alive, awake.
-We notice that we are Present to Life in a qualitatively different way.
+Yet, it seems that most of the people I meet can still relate to the experience of "perfect moments", those times in which we experience our lives at a more fundamental level.
+At a certain point, standing (or sitting or walking or laying down) in the midst of those moments there was a deep sense that we were alive, awake, aware that we were aware in a qualitatively different way.

-Although the Gateway of these perfect moments sometimes emerges with high voltage bliss and fireworks as some sort of Big Bang with an outpouring of tears or ecstasy, this sense of Presence may have been just as simple as a deeply calm "moment's peace" in the midst of our personal fray.
-Oftentimes it seems to emerge in the direct perception of simple beauty in the world around us.
-(Just going for a walk outdoors seems to bring this on for many folks I know. )
+Although the Gateway of these perfect moments sometimes emerges with high voltage bliss and fireworks as some sort of Big Bang with an outpouring of tears or ecstasy, this sense of Presence may have been just as simple as a deeply calm "moment's peace" in the midst of our personal fray or a direct perception of the Simple Beauty of the world around us.

-I'm just as certain that it can really help.
+I'm just as certain that it can really, really help.

-As we make the time in our lives to become more mindful of our breathing and the sensations of our body, as we gently and diligently gain greater control over exactly how and where we place our attention, a whole realm of previously subconscious sensibilities and energies emerge.
+As we become more mindful of our breathing and the sensations of our body; as we gently gain greater control over exactly how and where we place our attention, a whole realm of previously subconscious feelings and energies emerge.
 Our heart opens and we come to our senses in a deeper way.
 It's really no big deal.
 It's our natural state,

-We get out of our head and into our Heart.
+We get out of our heads and into our Heart.